Jennifer Aniston: Relationships

 Aniston met Brad Pitt in 1998, and their relationship was highly publicized.
 After two years of dating, they married on July 29, 2000, in a lavish Malibu, California, wedding.
 For a few years, their marriage was considered a rare Hollywood success.
 On January 7, 2005, they announced their separation, and finalized their divorce on October 2.
 During their divorce proceedings, news media speculated that Pitt had been unfaithful to Aniston with his Mr. & Mrs. Smith co-star Angelina Jolie, with whom he began a relationship soon after the split.
 In the months following, the public's reaction towards the divorce played out as "Team Aniston" and "Team Jolie" T-shirts appeared throughout the country.
 In 2015, Aniston said, "Nobody did anything wrong...
 It was just like, sometimes things [happen]."

 Aniston said the divorce prompted her to reach out to her mother, Nancy, from whom she had been estranged for nearly a decade.
 Nancy had talked about her daughter on a television show and written From Mother and Daughter to Friends: A Memoir (1999).

 In 2006, Aniston said she had been devastated by the death of her longtime therapist, whom she credited for helping make her separation from Pitt easier.
 She said she did not regret her relationship with Pitt, describing it as "very intense" and "a beautiful, complicated relationship".

 Aniston began a relationship with actor, director, and screenwriter Justin Theroux in May 2011.
 The following January, they purchased a home in the Bel Air neighborhood of Los Angeles for roughly $22 million.
-They became engaged on August 10, 2012 and had a non-legally binding wedding ceremony on August 5, 2015, at their estate.
-They separated at the end of 2017.
+They became engaged on August 10, 2012 and held a wedding ceremony on August 5, 2015, at their estate.
+They separated at the end of 2017, and divorced in 2018.

+Aniston has been in a relationship with wellness coach Jim Curtis since July 2025.